mihiragarwal92/Intellihire-IITD/README.md

   * `manage.py` - default django file
   * `README.md` - this readme file

+## for Quiz app
+cd Quiz
+perform same steps for Quiz app
+*Create a Virtual Environment and install Dependencies.
+*Create a new Virtual Environment for the project and activate it.
+*install requirements.
+*migrate the databse
+*python manage.py runserver

 *This Project is prepared by TEAM JSS (Mihir Agarwal,Raj Sahu) under the supervision of Prof. Jyoti Kumar and Prof. Greeshma Sharma (Design Dept-IITD).
 We're extremely grateful to the mentors to gave us this opportunity to intern for this project that motivated us to learn and grow more.
 We've put our sincerest efforts while building this project from scratch.*